 After independence was successfully achieved, during the 1820s, 1830s, and on into the 1840s, many Latin American nations exhibited what we call “new nations” problems.
 It’s a limited concept but a useful one that first gets illustrated by the Latin American experience but then also by experiences later in the 20th century in many parts of Africa, Southeast Asia, etc.

-Here’s the argument: Again, it’s a perfectly factual one as far as Latin America was concerned.
-New nations can successfully form once colonial overlords are chased out, but they will characteristically have a number of problems.
-First of all is the problem of identifying experienced political leadership.
-One of the grievances of the independence leaders was the fact that they had been excluded from participation in government in the 18th century under the colonial Spanish reforms, but by the same token, there just weren’t very many people who had actual experience in running a state.
+Here’s the argument: It’s a perfectly factual one as far as Latin America was concerned.
+New nations can successfully form once colonial overlords are chased out, but they will characteristically have several problems.
+First is the problem of identifying experienced political leadership.
+One of the grievances of the independence leaders was the fact that they had been excluded from participation in government in the 18th century under the colonial Spanish reforms, but by the same token, there just weren’t very many people who had experience in running a state.

 Second, the attack on the colonial overlords normally leads to at least a brief period of economic dislocation.
 In the Latin American case, this period was exacerbated by the importation of British industrial goods now that Spanish tariff protection and military protection had been withdrawn.
 Economic hardship hit home very hard in the Latin American case.

 Disputes over political legitimacy are a predictable third problem.
 Who’s supposed to rule?
 What political constitution actually should be adopted?
 While most of the independence movements were hostile to monarchies, certain political forces—for example, in Mexico—really tried hard to find a new monarch because that’s the system that made sense to them.
 Quarrels about political legitimacy could also have to do with the territorial integrity of the new states.